PrefectHQ/prefect/docs/tutorial/index.md

 2. [Add tasks to it](/tutorial/tasks/)
 3. [Deploy and run the flow locally](/tutorial/deployments/)
-4. [Create a work pool and run the flow on remote infrastructure](/tutorial/work-pools/) 5.[Using a worker-based deployment](/tutorial/workers/) (For advanced users that need more governance.)
+4. [Create a work pool and run the flow on remote infrastructure](/tutorial/work-pools/)
+5. [Create a worker-based deployment](/tutorial/workers/) (For advanced users who need more governance.)

 ## Prerequisites